 In particular, my research focuses on the application of these technologies to the Square Kilometre Array (SKA) and Atomic Clock Ensemble in Space (ACES) projects.
 This work will enable the SKA to disseminate frequency references to each of the hundreds of SKA antenna sites at a far lower cost than the standard approach of installing an atomic clock at each antenna site, which would be necessary if suitable signal stabilization technologies cannot be developed.
 My research will also allow signals generated by atomic clocks at UWA to be transmitted to the Western Australia Space Centre, where they will be compared to atomic clocks on the International Space Station, enabling an improvement in the fundamental and applied science objectives of ACES.

-- Gozzard, D. R., Schediwy, S. W., Wallace, B., Gamatham, R. & Grainge, K. (submitted).
+- Gozzard, D. R., Schediwy, S. W., Wallace, B., Gamatham, R. & Grainge, K. (in prep).
 Stabilized modulated photonic signal transfer over 186 km of aerial fiber.

-- Gozzard, D. R., Schediwy, S. W. & Grainge, K. (2017).
+- Gozzard, D. R., Schediwy, S. W. & Grainge, K. (2018).
 Simultaneous transfer of stabilized optical and microwave frequencies over fiber.
+IEEE PTL.

 - Gozzard, D. R., (2016).
 Notes on calculating the relationship between coherence loss and Allan deviation, Memo, SKA-TEL-SADT-0000619, Square Kilometre Array Organization.